influxdata/helm-charts/charts/influxdb3-enterprise/README.md

   -f my-values.yaml
 ```

-After the upgraded ingester pods are healthy and data has been verified in the
+After the upgraded ingester pods are healthy, delete the old ingester WAL PVCs.
+Chart 0.6.x created these PVCs when `ingester.persistence.enabled` was true, but
+they were unused leftovers: InfluxDB 3 Enterprise writes the WAL to the
-configured object store, the old ingester WAL PVCs can be removed if they are no
+configured object store, not to those local PVC mounts.
+There is one old WAL PVC
-longer needed.
-There is one old WAL PVC per ingester replica.
+per ingester replica.

 ```bash
 kubectl get pvc -n influxdb3 -l app.kubernetes.io/component=ingester